xddq/nodejs-typescript-modern-starter/README.md

 While developing with Typescript and Node.js is awesome, **setting up a new project is painful**.
-This minimal and mordern starter repo is here to help you solve this.
+This minimal and modern starter repo is here to help you solve this problem.

 ## Overview